Nelitarnia/WO3U-speedrun-guide/character-notes.md

 - Angled glitch.
 How good a character is for going under walls while angled.
 Characters who have a convenient access to lengthy non-looping attacks that propel them forward work the best for this purpose.
 - - 0 = character cannot pass any kind of walls while angled.
 1 = character can pass thin walls while angled.
 2 = character can pass medium-thick walls while angled.
 3 = character can pass thick walls while angled.
 Half a point may be added or removed for conditionality, i.e. a character might get 2,5 if they can breach thick walls but the attack for doing so is inconvenient, like the last hit of a slow combo string.

+ Note: these tests were made with Agility 10 on character weapon, and it should be noted that the faster animation makes angled glitch less effect.
+In other words, it's possible that some characters might go up a notch in ratings if you gave them a weapon with less Agility.

 - Attacking through walls.
 How well a character can snipe targets through walls.
 - - 0 = character can't hit anything through walls.
 1 = character can hit a short distance (2-5 meters) through walls.
 2 = character can hit a medium distance (around 5 - 10 meters) through walls.
 3 = character can hit a long or even arbitrarily long distance through walls.
 Note that these meter amounts are just rough estimates.
 Half a point may be added or removed for conditionality, i.e. a character might get 2,5 if they can hit a long distance through walls, but you need a specific setup to do so.